 Margin Deep Dive

-Buyer Gross Margin = MSRP - Cost of Goods
+Buyer Gross Margin = (MSRP - Cost of Goods) / MSRP

-Category Range: The darker blue line on the Margin Deep Dive graph displays the margin range across all published products in the selected category..
-The average buyer margin across the selected categories or sub-categories is 27.5% in this example.
+All Products Average: The dark blue line on the graph displays the margin range across all published products in the selected Category.
+The average buyer margin across the selected categories is 49.3% in this example.

-Buyer Interest Range: The light blue line on the Margin Deep Dive graph displays the margin range of products that have received interest from a buyer.
-In this example, the average buyer margin across products that have received interest is 28.9%.
+Buyer Interest Range: The light green line on the graph displays the margin range of products that have received interest from a buyer.
+In this example, the average buyer margin across products that have received interest is 50%.

 - A View occurs when a buyer sees your product on their dashboard or in an email